Ryo-N7/Ryo-N7.github.io/_posts/2015-01-27-japan-unemploy-pm.md

 Which shows the unemployment data for the USA from 1967 to 2015 along with the Presidents in power during those periods (and their respective political parties).
 A very simple but poignant graph that (with added historical narrative) can tell us a lot about different stories about the US economy and the politics driving them!
 Motivated by this I set out to make a similar graph but with data from my birth country, Japan.

    For the unemployment data, I was able to download a dataset from the ["Federal Reserve Bank of St. Louis"] (https://fred.stlouisfed.org/series/LRHUTTTTJPM156S) website.
 It's a really fantastic source with loads of raw data from around the world that you can download (in Excel, .csv, .png, PowerPoint, and .pdf formats), I will definitely be coming back here for other articles!
 This dataset comprises of the harmonized monthly unemployment rate for ALL person for Japan.
 There was another dataset for Aged 15-64 however that one only went back to January of 1970.
 I wanted to go back to 1960 (or better 1945) for a better look at Japan's post-war economic history and recovery so I went with this one instead.
 For a more in-depth analysis I would hunt down some Japanese sources but for today we are just focusing on the simple **ggplot2** graph.

-  For the dataset about the Prime Ministers of Japan I went to Wikipedia, a source that's pretty reliable and easy to use.
+   For the dataset about the Prime Ministers of Japan I went to Wikipedia, pretty reliable and easy to use.
 Normally, I would web-scrape the information using **rvest** however, I did not know how to scrap multiple tables at once (as the Prime Ministers were divided into individual tables according to the reigning Emperor) so I created it manually.
 Thankfully this didn't take too long!

 ```{r create prime ministers data set}
 prime_ministers <- data.frame(